PerminovEugene/messy-folder-reorganizer-ai/README.md

 Effortless, smart, and efficient—Mess-Cleaner-AI brings order to digital chaos! 🚀

+> ⚠️ **Warning:** Do not use `mess-cleaner-ai` on important files, such as passwords, confidential documents, or sensitive system files.
+In case of an unexpected bug or system interruption, the application may modify or remove data irreversibly.
+Always create backups before using it on valuable data.
+> The author is not responsible for any lost or misplaced files due to the use of this application.

 ## Setup

 Before using this application, you need to install the following dependencies: